AMA School of MedicineQuality Education That Works

 Duration of Course:

-After class XII: FIVE years (1 year premedical known as BS course and 4 years of Medical education known as the MD course).
+After class XII: Six years (2 years premedical known as BS course and 4 years of Medical education known as the MD course).

 After Bachelors: FOUR Years of Medicine known as the MD course.